mcnairsa/100-days-of-code/log.md

 re: Starting again Day 1
 me: Good luck!
 Hope you get to finish it this time.

+### Day 026/100: 23-10-24
+**Today's Progress**:
+Completed C# lessons: Methods and Introduction to Classes Finished PHP end of lesson project

+**Thoughts:**
+Feels like I'm making progress at last

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+More of the same.
+On target for significant progress by the end of the week.

+**Pay Forward:**
+1.  @ Imola on fCC's Discord
+re: Was able to make sense of something that was baffling [her] yesterday
+me:  Often happens that way.
+The best way to solve a problem is sometimes to walk away and come back to it another time.

+2. @ LittleInkSmith on fCC's Discord
+re: [JS] tests mis-behaving and laughing at her
+me: Oh yes!
+They love it when they think they're cleverer than us mere humans.

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: